Why Cold Turkey Detox is Dangerous

 What Happens During Cold Turkey Drug Detox

-Cold turkey detox from any substance can also cause a wide range of mental and emotional withdrawal symptoms.
+Cold turkey detox from any substance can also cause various mental and emotional withdrawal symptoms.
 Some of these can include:

 - Depression and anxiety